Revised February 6, 2022

 We do not engage in sexual intercourse, sexual contact, or sexual intimacy with a participant, or a participant’s spouse or partner, or immediate family member, during the practicing relationship or after termination.

-We commit to examining our own sexual countertransference, to not act in ways that create ambiguity or confusion about sexual boundaries, and to seek supervision as needed.
+We commit to examining our own sexual feelings, to not act in ways that create ambiguity or confusion about sexual boundaries, and to seek supervision as needed.

 As representatives of this work, we aim to uphold clear sexual boundaries and ethics in our daily lives.